-The Pre-Law Advising Program is designed to help students determine if law school or a career in the legal field is an appropriate path to pursue, and assist those interested in law with the law school application process, as well as securing law-related internships and employment.
+Pre-Law Advising is designed to help students determine if law school or a career in the legal field is an appropriate path to pursue, and assist those interested in law with the law school application process, as well as securing law-related internships and employment.

 Register for the Pre-Law Advising Program

 Contact Career and Professional Development if you have questions regarding pre-law resources, events, and additional information.